jetbrains-academy/Coroutines-and-channels/Coroutines/Canceling/task.md

 With structured concurrency, you only need to cancel the parent coroutine and this automatically propagates cancellation to all of the child coroutines.

+For a more detailed description, you can look at [this article](https://kotlinlang.org/docs/coroutines-and-channels.html#canceling-the-loading-of-contributors)